- By girly-d

 I wasn't very good at protecting us.
 Not really.
 But I had a loud voice for a little kid and I knew right from wrong.
 I did my best.
 Even when I was absolutely petrified.
-They must have been laughing at me and my brother as we told them to leave....but in fairness most of them did.
-I thought that maybe they felt a bit ashamed of themselves, being shown the front door by two kids, but in all fairness it was probably because the pub was still open and they could catch last orders.
+They must have been laughing at me and my brother as we told them to leave...but in fairness most of them did.
+I thought that maybe they felt a bit ashamed of themselves, being shown the front door by two kids, but in all honesty it was probably because the pub was still open and they wanted to catch last orders.

 Because they were the bollocks.

 Batfink wasn't phased by anyone.
 Even though he was just a tiny little bat.
 Because Batfink had a super-sonic radar and his wings were made of steel.
 Nothing bad could harm him, his wings were his protection.

 Fast forward X amount of years and my cartoon watching days are over.
 I'm a fully grown woman...at least I'm attempting to be.

 I'm sixteen months into recovery from a huge head-fuck and a massive alcohol addiction.
 Because history repeats itself...and as you can see if you follow my blogs, over the years I gradually became a carbon copy of my mum.

 She was the only role model I had.
 So I followed in her footsteps.
 Used alcohol to cope.
 Met unsuitable men.
 Watched my life go to shit in spectacular fashion...

 I went into rehab.
 Overcome my addiction.
 And now I no longer drink alcohol.
 Full stop.
 Because it's poison to me.

 And I've learned to become my own role model.